EMBiRLab/batch-mask/README.md

 Place the json files containing the labels for the masks and scale bars in a folder with the source images (see example below).

-If you want to use the images from our dataset, you must use these the non-color corrected image: https://www.dropbox.com/sh/bt8blkl2sjndj22/AAAjVJJDyTZ6pm2F4AVsiVS7a?dl=0
+If you want to use the images from our dataset, you must use these the non-color corrected images located under "imagej/non_color_corrected_images" in the Snake data folder.

-The human labeld json files are located here: https://www.dropbox.com/sh/2a0gb2jsb0gmaiu/AABJtSIZCUf9suE3x8l8XaY5a?dl=0
+The human labeld json files are located under "imagej/training_masks" in the Snake data folder.

-The json files generated from Batch-Mask are located here:  https://www.dropbox.com/sh/1ne6ph2mbihjmc9/AABUlee-YJlEhu2hExDsR5PQa?dl=0
+The json files generated from Batch-Mask are located under "imagej/inference_masks" in the Snake data folder.

 ![image](https://user-images.githubusercontent.com/44889226/142065871-a1121d8d-5b0c-4fe1-8cf0-7f3f9d509156.png)